filamentphp/filament/packages/tables/docs/03-columns/01-getting-started.md

     ->alignEnd()
 ```

-## Allowing a column headers to wrap
+## Allowing column headers to wrap

 By default, column headers will not wrap onto multiple lines, if they need more space.
 You may allow them to wrap using the `wrapHeader()` method: